How Trinity University advanced soft plastic recycling with the SPC

 SPC use case

-Key user groups:
+Key user groups

-• Communication faculty and staff
+• Communication faculty and administrative staff

-• Students and student workers
+• Students and student media workers

 • KRTU DJs, station employees, and volunteers

-Common soft plastic inputs:
+Common soft plastic inputs

-• Snack wrappers and food-related plastics
+• Snack wrappers and drink packaging

-• Plastics from hospitality and visitor-related services
+• Plastics from hospitality support for events

 Findings and new collaboration perspectives